 Fabrication is done in the shop, NOT in your home to limit construction mess.

-We use various products to seal and impregnate the concrete which can further customize the countertop with different surface finishes from “glass like” polished to matte finish.
+We use various products to seal and impregnate the concrete which can further customize the countertop with different surface finishes from “glass-like” polished to a matte finish.

 Concrete countertops are expensive.
-A typical concrete countertop will start at $100 per square foot where granite countertops start under $50 per square foot.
+A typical concrete countertop will start at $100 per square foot whereas granite countertops start under $50 per square foot.

 Concrete countertops can develop hairline cracks.
 Although it is rare because the concrete is fiberglass reinforced.